Description

 Which means for our asset as example:

-• During the last 3 years, the compounded annual growth rate (CAGR) is -0.2%, which is lower, thus worse than the value of 11.4% from the benchmark.
+• During the last 3 years, the annual return (CAGR) is 3.4%, which is smaller, thus worse than the value of 9.4% from the benchmark.

 Volatility: